DETAILED ACTION

 However, in an analogous art, Hung teaches wherein the control unit communicates with the first memory and the second memory respectively through two serial peripheral interfaces (SPIs) ([0010] - Referring to FIGS. 2 and 3, FIG. 2 is a schematic diagram showing a basic architecture of a multi-memory collaboration structure based on SPI interface according to first and second embodiments of the invention, and FIG. 3 is a schematic diagram showing data transmission between a control module and first and second memories according to the first embodiment of the invention).

-Therefore, it would have been obvious to one of ordinarily skill in the art before the effective filing date of the claimed invention to combine the teachings of Hung to the firmware protecting device of Choi in view of Nickerson and Chen to include wherein the control unit communicates with the first memory and the second memory respectively through two serial peripheral interfaces (SPIs).
+Therefore, it would have been obvious to one of ordinarily skill in the art before the effective filing date of the claimed invention to combine the teachings of Hung to the firmware protecting device of Choi in view of Nickerson and Chen and Barney to include wherein the control unit communicates with the first memory and the second memory respectively through two serial peripheral interfaces (SPIs).

-One would have been motivated to combine the teachings of Hung to Choi in view of Nickerson and Chen to do so as it provides / allows use of a SPI interface, which may reduce the fabrication costs and reduce the package size (Hung, [0009]).
+One would have been motivated to combine the teachings of Hung to Choi in view of Nickerson and Chen and Barney to do so as it provides / allows use of a SPI interface, which may reduce the fabrication costs and reduce the package size (Hung, [0009]).

 Conclusion